typpo/blog/source/_posts/2012-12-20-optimizing-three-dot-js-performance-simulating-tens-of-thousands-of-independent-moving-objects.markdown

 This simple approach delays the execution of renderAnimateFrame() and other rendering updates until the loop is completed.
 If the loop takes longer than your desired framerate, the simulation will lag.

 The fix I implemented is based on [this article](http://www.nczonline.net/blog/2009/08/11/timed-array-processing-in-javascript/) by Nicholas Zakas, author of [O'Reilly's High-Performance JavaScript](http://www.amazon.com/gp/product/059680279X?ie=UTF8&tag=gifthor0b-20&linkCode=as2&camp=1789&creative=390957&creativeASIN=059680279X) and other books.
-I used the concept and implemented my own version of `timedChunk`:
+I wound up implementing my own version of `timedChunk`:

 {% codeblock lang:js %}
-// MIT Licensed
 function timedChunk(particles, positions, fn, context, callback){
   var i = 0;
   var tick = function() {